 Nutritional labeling guidelines were issued in January 2005 and amended in 2011.
 The law requires industry to include labeling on nutritional content information.
 Misleading information is prohibited, and violations are subject to criminal prosecution.
-BPOM updated guidance on product claims and advertising for processed food in 2016 (replacing the 2011 BPOM regulation) as well as a regulation on Nutrition Labeling (replacing the 2007 BPOM regulation).
+BPOM updated guidance on product claims and advertising for processed food in 2022 (replacing the 2016 BPOM regulation) as well as a regulation on Nutrition Labeling.
 Packaging must provide safety assurances regarding contamination.

-BPOM Regulation No. 26/2021 requires all processed food to include information on nutritional value on the label, except for powdered tea and coffee, tea bags, mineral bottled water, herbs, spices, seasoning, alcoholic beverage, and condiments.
+BPOM Regulation No. 26/2021 requires all processed food to include information on nutritional value on the label, except for powdered tea and coffee, tea bags, mineral bottled water, herbs, spices, seasonings, alcoholic beverages, and condiments.